Best Hiking Hat: The Best for Outdoor Adventure

 Most Versatile

-The Outdoor Research Sun Runner Cap is a great pick for hikers who like their headwear light and multifunctional.
+The Outdoor Research Sun Runner Cap is a great choice for hikers who prefer their headwear light and multifunctional.

-The Sun Runner has a healthy UPF 50 rating.
+The OR Sun Runner cap has a healthy UPF 50 rating.
 An external cinch-strap lets you customize your cap’s fit while a removable chin cord offers extra security on windy days.

 • PROs